 Uses of Psyllium Husk

 Psyllium husk is used to bulk up stool and to treat both diarrhea and constipation.
-Psyllium is also used to make bowel movements more comfortable in those suffering from irritable bowel syndrome, hemorrhoids and other intestinal problems.
-Medical studies suggest that supplementation with psyllium husk may improve blood sugar regulation in diabetics and may reduce the risk of colon cancer.
+Psyllium is also used to make bowel movements more comfortable in people with irritable bowel syndrome, hemorrhoids and other intestinal problems.
+Medical studies suggest that supplementation with psyllium husk may improve blood sugar regulation in people with diabetes and may reduce the risk of colon cancer.

 Psyllium Husk and Vitamin Absorption